carpentries/docs.carpentries.org/source/policies/terms-and-conditions.md

 2.  **Arbitration Rules and Forum.** This Arbitration Agreement is governed by the Federal Arbitration Act in all respects.
-To begin an arbitration proceeding, you must send a letter requesting arbitration and describing your claim to The Carpentries ℅ Community Initiatives, 1000 Broadway, Suite
-    #480 • Oakland, California 94607. .
-The arbitration will be conducted by
-    JAMS under its rules and pursuant to the terms of this Agreement.
+To begin an arbitration proceeding, you must send a letter requesting arbitration and describing your claim to The Carpentries, 200 B Street, STE F, Davis, CA 95616, USA.
+The arbitration will be conducted by JAMS under its rules and pursuant to the terms of this Agreement.
 Disputes involving claims and counterclaims under $250,000, not inclusive of attorneys’ fees and interest, shall be subject to JAMS’s most current